MSc Political Economy

 The module introduces students to the fundamental theories and principles of probability, statistical inference, hypothesis testing, and analysis techniques such as linear regression.
 Furthermore, it equips students with the practical skills and techniques required to conduct their own statistical analyses.

-Quantitative Analysis 2
+Quantitative Methods 2

 Go beyond the basic tools used in quantitative analysis including descriptive statistics, probability, and measurement.